vrodriguezf/mlr/doc/knitted/tutorial/resample.md

 ```

-If we want to see the individual values for each fold on the test set, we can access
+To see the individual values for each fold on the test set, we can access
 the `measures.test` element of the result list: